TokyoExpress/recon-for-twitch/README.md

    * [Pyke Detection](#pyke-detection)
    * [Deus Ex Machina](#deus-ex-machina)
    * [Bounding Boxes](#bounding-boxes)<br /><br /><br /><br />

-# Chapter 00: Getting Back Into It

-## Presenting SIVIR (Screenshot Images and Videos for Identification Research)

-Below this point is about half a year's worth of computer vision stuff done at the beginning of this project.
-It's on hold while I try to tackle other possible tasks.

 # Chapter 0: Preliminary Test of Viability